 When developing a line-scan application, the usage of motion encoders is mandatory to achieve a constant aspect ratio of the acquired images.
-Obtaining the same resolution in the machine or transverse (lateral) directions, what is typically referred to as " square pixels ", might however be difficult.
+Obtaining the same resolution in the motion and transverse directions, what is typically referred to as " square pixels ", might however be difficult.
 Motion encoders featuring the required number of pulses per revolution are not always available.